Update: Travel and Coronavirus Notice

 Voyageur Outward Bound School courses finish with a Challenge Event that often involves a running component, and some groups do morning runs or day hikes.
 You can use your camp shoes for these events.
 For this reason, you’ll need sturdy running shoes NOT fashion or skateboarding type sneakers.

 Due to the heavy loads and rugged terrain that are part of backpacking in Big Bend it is crucial that you have a sturdy pair of heavy-duty hiking boots for this trip.
+The most important consideration when buying boots is to find a pair that fit comfortably and do not rub on any part of your foot.
+This will look different for every student, so make sure you are trying on boots and breaking them in before your course.

 You should expect that these boots will serve you well for a long period after your course.